+112. In respect of paragraph 112 he:
-- 112. In respect of paragraph 112 he: - admits the 2018 Special Report advice is that global emissions must be reduced, as shown by the global pathway, in order to limit global temperature increase to 1.5°C; and - says further that what is required of each state is a matter of judgement, not a mathematical calculation.

-- 113. In relation to paragraph 113 he: - admits the Commission has recommended emissions budgets which it predicts will result in 648 Mt CO2-e of net emissions over the period 2021-30 and says further these budgets relate to those under s 5X of the Act; - admits the figure of 648 Mt CO2-e, as referred to in the Advice, is based on GWP100 values in AR4; and - apprehends the conversion of that figure using a different set of values (in AR5) is not a matter of fact to which he is required to plead, and relies upon the Advice as if pleaded in full. - 114.
+- admits the 2018 Special Report advice is that global emissions must be reduced, as shown by the global pathway, in order to limit global temperature increase to 1.5°C; and - says further that what is required of each state is a matter of judgement, not a mathematical calculation. - 113.
+In relation to paragraph 113 he: - admits the Commission has recommended emissions budgets which it predicts will result in 648 Mt CO2-e of net emissions over the period 2021-30 and says further these budgets relate to those under s 5X of the Act; - admits the figure of 648 Mt CO2-e, as referred to in the Advice, is based on GWP100 values in AR4; and - apprehends the conversion of that figure using a different set of values (in AR5) is not a matter of fact to which he is required to plead, and relies upon the Advice as if pleaded in full. - 114.
 He denies paragraph 114 and says further that determining emissions reductions to contribute to 1.5°C is not a matter of mathematical calculation and requires judgements to be made. - 115.
 He repeats paragraph 114. - 116.
 He repeats paragraph 114. - 117.
 He repeats paragraph 114. - He apprehends paragraph 118 contains matters of law to which he is not required to plead, but says further he disagrees with the proposition the Commission's emissions budgets advice (in respect of budgets set under s 5X) was required to be the same as its advice on the NDC. - 118A.
-He apprehends paragraph 118A contains allegations not directed to him to which he is not required to plead and relies upon the Advice as if pleaded in full. - 118B.
+He apprehends paragraph 118A contains allegations not directed to him to which he is not required to plead and relies upon the Advice as if pleaded in full.

+- 118B.
 He apprehends paragraph 118B contains allegations not directed to him to which he is not required to plead and relies upon the Advice as if pleaded in full. - 119.
 He repeats paragraph 114. - 120.
-He repeats paragraph 114.

-- 121. He apprehends paragraph 121 is a matter of law to which he is not required to plead or otherwise is not directed to him and therefore he is not required to plead in response to it, but says further that he repeats paragraphs 86 and 88 above. - 122.
-He apprehends that paragraph 122 (and its subparagraphs) contain matters of law to which he is not required to plead or otherwise are not directed to him and therefore he is not required to plead in response - 123.
-He apprehends that he is not required to plead to the allegations in paragraph 123 as they contain matters of submission, but says further that in the absence of interim relief being sought and granted: - he intends to proceed with the decision-making required by 31 December 2021 under the Act; and - 123.2 he reserves the right to seek Cabinet's agreement to the determination and communication of a revised NDC prior to the 26th Conference of the Parties.
+He repeats paragraph 114. - 121.
+He apprehends paragraph 121 is a matter of law to which he is not required to plead or otherwise is not directed to him and therefore he is not required to plead in response to it, but says further that he repeats paragraphs 86 and 88 above. - 122.
+He is not required to plead to relief. - 123.
+He apprehends that he is not required to plead to the allegations in paragraph 123 as they contain matters of submission, but says further that in the absence of interim relief being sought and granted: - he intends to proceed with the decision-making required by 31 May 2021 under the Act; and - he has, with Cabinet's agreement, determined an amended NDC.